Youth mobility visa

 Qualified citizens may benefit twice from the application of this Agreement under two different categories among those set out in Point 1.
 The period of each stay may not exceed one year.
 In all cases, there shall be a minimum three-month period between the two stays.

-Canadian citizens staying in Spain within the framework of this Agreement shall comply with the Spanish laws and regulations, in particular those involving employment.
+Canadian citizens staying in Spain within the framework of this Agreement must comply with the Spanish laws and regulations, in particular those involving employment.

 Please note that during the examination of a visa application, some additional documents may be requested in order to determine that all requirements to obtain the visa are met.
-In addition, a Spanish translation of all documents submitted may be required in accordance to the provisions of article 15 of "Act 39/2015 on Uniform Administrative Procedures of the Spanish Public Administration".
+In addition, a Spanish translation of all documents submitted may be required as part of the provisions of Spanish law.

 In some cases, a personal interview with an applicant may also be required.